Aspen Systems (Talon) User Guide

 MPI establishes a practical, portable, efficient, and flexible standard for message passing that makes use of the most attractive features of a number of existing message-passing systems, rather than selecting one of them and adopting it as the standard.
 See "man mpi" for additional information.

-A copy of the MPI 2.2 Standard, in PDf format, can be found at the following URL:
+A copy of the MPI 2.2 Standard, in PDF format, can be found at

 6. Batch Scheduling

 The Maui/TORQUE scheduling system is currently running on Talon.
-It schedules jobs and manages resources and job queues, and can be accessed through the interactive batch environment or by submitting a batch request.
-Maui/TORQUE is able to manage both single-processor and multiprocessor jobs
+It schedules jobs, manages resources and job queues, and can be accessed through the interactive batch environment or by submitting a batch request.
+Maui/TORQUE is able to manage both single-processor and multiprocessor jobs.

 6.2.
 Queue Information